Helmsley: Geography

 Helmsley is situated on the southern boundary of the North York Moors National Park approximately 200 ft above sea level.
 The town's geology is sandstone.
 To the west and the north of the settlement the moorland areas are predominantly limestone.

 Helmsley lies in a hollow in undulating open countryside, flanked by heather moor to the north and the rolling farmland of the Howardian Hills to the south.
 The flat lowland of the Vale of Pickering stretches eastwards from the town towards Malton.
 The River Rye runs by the town to the south where it is joined at Rye Bridge by the Borough Beck flowing southwards through the town from the moors.
 Meadows south of the Rye form an important buffer and create an attractive setting for the town from the southern approach.

 The area was affected by flash flooding on the night of 19 June 2005.

 Governance

 An electoral ward in the same name exists.
 This ward stretches north from Helmsley with a total population of 3,066 measured at the 2011 Census.

+It was part of the Ryedale district between 1974 and 2023.
+It is now administered by North Yorkshire Council.